PluMGMK/vbesvga.drv/README.md

 Basically, if you're using 386 Enhanced Mode (or Standard Mode without `EMM386`), with a modern graphics card and a decent amount of system RAM, then the driver will probably enable Double Buffering.
 In that case, you can adjust how often the screen is redrawn using the `SwapBuffersInterval=` setting in `SYSTEM.INI`!

 The default is 16 ms, which means that the screen is redrawn just over sixty times a second.
 Unfortunately I haven't found a way to synchronize it to your monitor's blanking interval, meaning that "sixty times a second" and "60fps" won't necessarily line up as well as one might hope (see discussion [here](https://github.com/PluMGMK/vbesvga.drv/issues/55)).
 Shorter intervals lead to smoother drawing - as long as your CPU can keep up!
-Going shorter than 15 ms even causes problems for me, on a Core i7 4790K, at least when trying to use windowed DOS prompts in 386 Enhanced Mode.
-I plan to investigate adding buffer-swap code to `VDDVBE.386`, to improve performance in that situation...

 If you suspect there are problems with Double Buffering, you can force-disable it by setting `SwapBuffersInterval=0`.
 This can **significantly** degrade performance for certain operations on large screens, but may be useful for debugging...